 Also selling like hot cakes is Langallo, which is like pizza but with much thicker dough.
-Toppings include Hungarian Csabai sausage and smoked cheese.
-There’s a vegetarian version too.
-They pop out a range of artisan biscuits and home-made drinks as well, including iced elderflower cordial, lemonade made from fresh lemons, and raspberry cordial with real fruit.
-“There’s a trend to drink artificial stuff but we wanted to show people what they drank years ago, especially in Europe,” he says.
+Toppings include Hungarian Csabai sausage and smoked cheese or a vegetarian option.
+They pop out a range of artisan biscuits and home-made drinks including iced elderflower cordial and lemonade made from fresh lemons, “There’s a trend to drink artificial stuff but we wanted to show people what they drank years ago, especially in Europe,” he says.

 6. La Chiva

 Gustavo Eraso knows a thing or two about chorizo.
-He was born in Columbia and his Andean style chorizo patties zing with flavour.
-“We set up the van two years ago because we realised that a lot of people didn’t really know what South American food was.
+He was born in Columbia and his Andean-style chorizo patties zing with flavour.
+“We set up the van La Chiva because we realised that a lot of people didn’t really know what South American food was.
 They thought it was like Mexican, but they are completely different tastes,” he says.